NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: The Proposed NAGphormer

-The advantages of \pname is two-fold: 1) \pname is a non-parametric method.
-It can be conducted offline before the model training.
-And the output of \pname supports mini-batch training, the model can handle graphs of arbitrary sizes, thus allowing the generalization of Graph Transformers to large-scale graphs.
-2) Encoding $k$-hop neighborhood of a node into one representation is helpful for capturing the hop-wise semantic relevance, which is ignored in most GNNs~\cite{appnp,GCN,gprgnn,GAT}.
+The advantages of \pname is two-fold. (\uppercase\expandafter{\romannumeral1}) \pname is a non-parametric method.
+It can be conducted offline before the model training, and the output of \pname supports mini-batch training.
+In this way, the model can handle graphs of arbitrary sizes, thus allowing the generalization of graph Transformer to large-scale graphs. (\uppercase\expandafter{\romannumeral2}) Encoding $k$-hop neighborhood of a node into one representation is helpful for capturing the hop-wise semantic correlation, which is ignored in typical GNNs~\citep{GCN,appnp,gprgnn}.